 A dollar amount deductible is the most common in home insurance policies, stating that you must pay a certain amount (usually $500 to $2,500) per home insurance claim that was filed.
 These deductible amounts are also usually lower than their percentage-based counterparts.

 So, for instance, if you suffer a covered electrical fire that caused $7,500 in damage and you have a $1,500 deductible, you’d have to fork up $1,500 and your insurance company would then pay the remaining $6,000.

 A percentage-based deductible is less frequent in home insurance policies, although it’s required in many states constantly affected by hurricanes.
 Percentage deductibles are based on the percentage of your dwelling coverage instead of being a set dollar amount.

-However, if you have $150,000 in dwelling coverage and have a 1 percent deductible, you’d have to pay $1,500 per claim filed.
-People with higher value homes often skip the percentage-based deductible and opt for the dollar amount option.
+However, if you have $150,000 in dwelling coverage and have a 1% deductible, you’d only have to pay $1,500 per claim filed.
+People with higher value homes often skip the percentage-based deductible when they can and opt for the dollar amount option.

 Special-Risk Disaster Deductibles

 There are a few significant weather events that are associated with higher claims and, therefore, insurance companies have put them into special categories for deductibles.
 Damage sustained by hurricanes, wind and hail, earthquakes and floods each fall into separate categories for standard home insurance policies, so let’s check out what they are.

 States that are at high risk for hurricanes have enacted special hurricane deductibles that work separately from the normal deductible on policies.
 Hurricane deductibles are always based on the percentage method, delegating your specific hurricane deductible as a percentage of your dwelling coverage — even if you have a dollar amount deductible on your standard policy.